 Those who successfully complete the Specialized Units Program of didactic studies and supervised clinical training will receive a Certificate of Specialization, as evidence of having satisfied the requirements of The Family Institute for training, experience, and competence.

-Unit members must have the following in order to be considered for admission to The Family Institute:
+Unit members must have the following in order to be considered for admission to any of The Family Institute's Units:

 Bachelor's degree from an accredited university